activeloopai/deeplake/README.md

 Getting started guides, examples, tutorials, API reference, and other useful information can be found on our [documentation page](http://docs.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme).

 ## 🎓 For Students and Educators
-Hub users can access and visualize a variety of popular datasets through a free integration with Activeloop's Platform.
+Deep Lake users can access and visualize a variety of popular datasets through a free integration with Activeloop's Platform.
 Users can also create and store their own datasets and make them available to the public.
 Free storage of up to 300 GB is available for students and educators:

 | <!-- -->    | <!-- -->    |
 | ---------------------------------------------------- | ------------- |